International Opportunities at CSMS

 A third project was led by the Institute for Research in Schools who provided the team with advanced particle detectors which are as sensitive as the detectors which make up ATLAS and CMS at the Large Hadron Collider in CERN.
 The students devised an investigation to analyse the risk of exposure to radioactive Radon gas at different altitudes above ground level.
 This is especially important in the context of Singapore as many Singaporeans live in high-rise apartment blocks.

 Alongside undergraduate level research, students also have the opportunity to explore Singapore and sample the local culture.

-The International Science Fair is held at prestigious venues worldwide such as Japan, Singapore, Bangkok, Adelaide, Winnipeg, Moscow and Melbourne.
-CSIA hosted the 2013 event, which was attended by over 200 students and educators.
+The ISSF is held at prestigious venues worldwide such as Japan, Singapore, Bangkok, Adelaide, Winnipeg, Moscow and Melbourne.
+Camborne Science and International Academy hosted the 2013 event, which was attended by over 200 students and educators.

 Singapore International Mathematics Challenge

 SIMC is a biennial international mathematics event that provides opportunities to fuel students’ interest in mathematics and spur them to reach for greater heights.
 The event aims to bring together bright students from around the world to pit their skills in a rigorous competition where they will demonstrate their creativity and mathematical skills in a mathematical modelling challenge.
 Students will have the opportunities to interact in social and cultural activities.